wp-plugins/advertising-manager/readme.txt

 * Re-introduce 'limit ads per page' (per Adsense T&C)
 * Link into OpenX Sync and OpenX Market for optimisation
 * Test Widget / Sidebar functionality through the K2 Theme
-* Test with WP 2.7
 * More testing the upgrade functionality from Adsense Deluxe, Adsense Manager, OpenX WP Plug-in
-* Make it able to translate in different languages
 * Ad Zones to allow grouping of ads at a particular location, and switching depending on the visitors language, country, etc.
 * Auto-inserting of ads into posts based on configurable rules (i.e. All Posts, 2nd Paragraph)
-* Localisation: multi-language support
 * Support for Amazon Affiliates and any other networks I hear about.

 == Change Log ==